kevd-design/goals/goals.md

 - Desktop and mobile UI mockups complete.
 - Core pages: Home, Projects, Project Detail, About, Reviews, Contact.
 - Current development tasks:
-  - Implement MobileNav with newest colorMap and Adaptive Color features (in progress)
-  - Apply same enhancements to desktop Nav
-  - Ensure hero section has a rounded bottom edge, as shown in the mockup
-  - Prepare for new component development by reviewing accessible image pattern for clarity and DRYness
-  - Begin building the “Project” component using shared visual references
-- Remaining milestones: finalize copy, test interactivity, CMS population, and deployment decision.
+  - Releasing a simplified version where clients can edit text and images on their website, except ones that affect accessibility.
+  - Once released, based on user needs, consider finishing development of auto-accessible text over images.
-- Delivery window under consideration for June 2025.
+- Delivery window for v1 June 2025.

 #### Goal Tracking Initiative